BDoreen/Logic-Gate-Calculator/README.md

 A logical formula consists of several gates.
 There are different kinds of gates, but they are characterized by some same conceptual idea.<br>
 The abstract super-class Gate defines a generalization for these ideas.<br>
-This enables each sub-class to implement it as it suits to it.
+This enables each sub-class to implement it as it suits to her.

 2. Encapsulation:<br>
 Expressed by having private fields and some protected methods.